Aoife Mulholland: West End leading lady

 On 12 and 13 May 2008, Mulholland appeared at the Royal Albert Hall in Sir Tim Rice's concert revival of his hit musical Chess, with Josh Groban as Anatoly Sergievsky, Idina Menzel as Florence, Adam Pascal as Frederick Trumper, Kerry Ellis as Svetlana and Marti Pellow as the Arbiter.

 Mulholland has represented Andrew Lloyd Webber's production The Sound of Music twice at the free event West End Live held in 2007 and 2008.
 Between 3 and 5 July 2008, Mulholland starred in her own sold-out show, Sway with Aoife, at the Town Hall Theatre, Galway.
 An album recorded during these shows was released on her website.
 On 18 September 2008 Mulholland starred with the RTÉ Orchestra and Jessie Buckley in Dublin at the Concert Hall, in a Radio Broadcast highlighting songs from the career of Lloyd Webber, who joined her on stage.

 At the end of 2008, after leaving The Sound of Music, Mulholland presented a morning report on the Von Trapp family home for BBC Breakfast News.
 She also worked with the RTÉ children's television programme, Jam the Musical, as a mentor for a group of children rehearsing in a competition for a musical theatre performance.

-In November 2008 Mulholland reprised the role of Roxie Hart in Chicago until 12 July 2009, this time starring with both Justin Lee Collins and Jerry Springer.
+In November 2008, Mulholland reprised the role of Roxie Hart in Chicago until 12 July 2009, this time starring with both Justin Lee Collins and Jerry Springer.

 She was next cast as Brooke Wyndham, in the musical Legally Blonde in London's Savoy Theatre, co-starring with Sheridan Smith, Duncan James and Alex Gaumond.
 She performed the role from the shows opening (5 December 2009) until late 2010.

 Personal life

 Early life

 Mulholland is the youngest of four siblings.
-Her parents are politician John Mulholland & Margaret Flynn; she has two brothers, Alan and Eddie, and a sister called Lisa.
+Her parents are politician John Mulholland and Margaret Flynn; she has two brothers and a sister.
 She attended the National University of Ireland, Galway, University College Dublin, and the Central School of Speech and Drama (CSSD).

 She comes from Salthill, a seaside resort in Galway, Ireland.
-Her grandparents owned a pub and her grandfather was often the main entertainer; Mulholland has said, "When her family get together there's always a sing-song.
+Her grandparents owned a pub, and her grandfather was often the main entertainer; Mulholland has said, "When her family get together there's always a sing-song.
 I come from a very musical family – every year we would meet on Christmas night and all the kids were encouraged to get up and perform.
 I think it was then that I realised I loved singing."
 The first musical Mulholland appeared in was an amateur production of The Sound of Music, where she played Brigitta.
-Shortly before starting her course at the Central School of Speech and Drama, she moved to London and successfully auditioned for a part as a traditional Irish dancer, in the professional dance show, Dance of Desire, in which she spent four months.
+Shortly before starting her course at the Central School of Speech and Drama, she moved to London and successfully auditioned for a part as a traditional Irish dancer in the professional dance show, Dance of Desire, in which she spent four months.
 In 2003, she became the 30th annual 'Galway Rose', and represented Galway at The Rose of Tralee contest.